 Expectations around scheduling, communication, and productivity could become a problem later on if not addressed right away.

-This is why managers need to be as specific as possible about structure and boundaries at the onboarding phase.
+This is why managers need to set expectations and be as specific as possible about structure and boundaries during the onboarding phase.

 This could be as simple as: